Postal voting in the United States: Process

 The deadline is determined by state law.
 In some jurisdictions, postmarks are not counted, and ballots must be received by a certain time on election day.
 In other jurisdictions, a ballot must have a postmark on or before the day of the election and be received prior to the date of certification.
 Many vote-by-mail jurisdictions enlist the help of volunteers to take ballots in walk-up drop off booths or drive-up quick drop locations.
 The Help America Vote Act requires some polling options, often at central election headquarters, with voting machines designed for disabled people.

-It is sometimes inaccurately claimed that absentee ballots are not counted unless the race is close; in fact, in most jurisdictions, all valid absentee ballots are counted even if they will not affect the outcome of an election.
+It is sometimes inaccurately claimed that absentee ballots are not counted unless the race is close; in fact, all valid absentee ballots are counted in every election and jurisdiction, even if they will not affect the outcome of an election.
+Counting of absentee ballots is usually done centrally.
+States vary in the rules about who may observe the counting.
+In New Hampshire, absentee ballots are sorted and transported to polling places for counting.

 In the 2016 US Presidential election, approximately 33 million ballots were cast by postal vote, about a quarter of all ballots cast.
+In 2020, an estimated 42% of votes were conducted through mail-in voting.
 Some jurisdictions used only vote-by-mail and others absentee votes.

 In April 2020, during lockdowns for the coronavirus pandemic, an NBC News/Wall Street Journal poll found that 58% of American voters would favor nationwide election reform to allow everyone to vote by mail, and another 9% (total 67%) favor allowing it this year because of COVID-19.
-Pew Research found at the same time that 49% of Republicans supported this measure and 87% of Democrats did.
+Pew Research found at the same time that 49% of Republicans and 87% of Democrats supported this measure.